andthum/mdtools/docs/source/doc_pages/general_docs/usage.rst

 Because MDTools is build on MDAnalysis, we use basically the same terminology as MDAnalysis.
 However, some terms are used differently.
-Here is a list of terms whoose meaning is different in MDTools compared to MDAnalysis:
+Here is a list of terms whose meaning is different in MDTools compared to MDAnalysis:

 ..
 Use alphabetical order!